 “The world was not ready for bugs, to be honest,” she says.
 “There was a lot of intrigue, a lot of squeamish screaming; I was the crazy bug lady.”

-Not to be daunted, Galloway went back to the kitchen and, along with friend Cath Riley, she founded The Cricket Bakery and launched their range of products in 2018.
+Not to be daunted, Galloway went back to the kitchen.
+Along with friend Cath Riley, she founded The Cricket Bakery and launched its range of products in 2018.

 “The really interesting thing is seeing how the consumer has changed over the last five years,” she says.
 “Initially, this was seen as a novelty product.
 It wasn’t taken seriously.

 “But we’re now finding customers who are actively seeking us out.
-They know about the health benefits of insect protein, the environmental benefits and sustainability benefits.”
+They know about the health benefits of edible insects, the environmental benefits and sustainability benefits.”

-Sandhu says that, while it’s still a challenge to convince some people to eat insects, the tide is turning, and the current pandemic has helped Hoppa Foods in this regard.
+Sandhu says that, while it’s still a challenge to convince some people to eat insects, the tide is turning.
+The current pandemic has even helped Hoppa Foods in this regard.

 “We found that now people are looking for new sources of nutritious food,” he says.
 “And with some of the flours running out in supermarkets, our flour sales went up.

 “In lockdown people have been doing more baking and experimenting with cooking.
 It’s given us a window where people who’ve not necessarily gone for it before have gone for it.”

 The Cricket Bakery is also seeing new customers emerge, and has even had customers referred to them by naturopaths.
 Crickets contain all the essential amino acids that the body needs.
 This means they make a healthier alternative to whey protein that’s also better absorbed by the body.
 Many vegetarians are also seeking the products out.
 Crickets are a great source of vitamin B12, which can be difficult to obtain from a plant-based diet.